Motor Neurone Disease

 Is there a cure?

 There is currently no cure for MND.
-Some medications can help slow progression in certain patients.
-Research is ongoing and advances are being made, but MND remains one of the most challenging diseases facing medical science today.
+Some medications can help slow progression in certain patients, and research is ongoing.
+MND remains one of the most challenging diseases facing medical science today - which is why the work being done by research and advocacy organisations matters so much.